cnorick/curse-of-strahd-notes/Characters/Elizabeth Durst.md

 	- she got turned into a ghast that lives forever
 - She killed the Nursemaid (stabbed her) and sacrificed her bastard child, [[Walter]]
 	- This caused the dark power to take over the house and make her immortal
-- Mrs. Durst has gone completely mad.
-She’s arrogant and believes herself better than everyone, looking down on the players.
-She shuns her dead husband and calls him a lecherous traitor who deserved to die.
-She has even less kind words for Walter and the nursemaid.
-She even writes off her own children as bothersome nuisances.
-Don’t be afraid to be vulgar when voicing Mrs. Durst.
-Try to give her a hissing, gargling voice and use some language you wouldn’t use in front of your mother.
-It’ll make the party hate her all the more.
+- Gone completely mad
+	- She’s arrogant and believes herself better than everyone, looking down on the players
+	- She shuns her dead husband and calls him a lecherous traitor who deserved to die
+	- She has even less kind words for [[Walter]] and the nursemaid
+	- She even writes off her own children as bothersome nuisances

 ## What They Want

 ## What They Know